Bugswriter/redyt/README.md

 # redyt
 Scrape Reddit images from the Terminal

-This Bash script will automatically create the two following folders:
+This shell script will automatically create the two following folders:
   - `~/.cache/redyt`
   - `~/.config/redyt`